Agnes, Countess of Dunbar: Family

 Some accounts describe her as Countess of Moray, on the assumption that she inherited the earldom when her brother John was killed at the Battle of Neville's Cross in 1346.
 However, the earldom actually reverted to the crown.
-But in 1371/2, Agnes’ nephew, John Dunbar, was created Earl of Moray by Robert II, his father-in-law.
+But in 1371/2, Agnes' nephew, John Dunbar, was created Earl of Moray by Robert II, his father-in-law.

-Agnes's family was active in Scottish resistance against the English attempts to conquer Scotland in the 14th century.
+Many of Agnes's family members also fought in the Scottish Wars of Independence.
 Her father, Thomas Randolph, Earl of Moray, was appointed regent from 1329 to 1332.
 Agnes's brother became joint regent in 1335, but was captured by the English shortly afterwards.
 In 1324, Agnes married Patrick, ninth Earl of Dunbar and March, governor of Berwick.
-After the Scottish loss at the Battle of Halidon Hill, Patrick was forced to make peace with the English surrendering Berwick which was in his charge.
-He was ordered by the English to refortify Dunbar Castle.
-However, by the following year, he had returned to his natural allegiance to Scotland, fighting the English partisans wherever possible.
+After the Scottish defeat at the Battle of Halidon Hill, Patrick surrendered Berwick to the English and defected to them.
+He was ordered by the English to refortify Dunbar Castle; however, by the following year, Patrick had defected back to the Scots, engaging in operations against English forces.

 It seems that there were no surviving children of the marriage between Agnes and the earl.
 Their estates were left to children of the marriage between the earl's cousin John de Dunbar of Derchester and Birkynside, and his wife, Isobel Randolph, Agnes' younger sister.